CDRT/docs/bios/settings/thinkcenter/automatic_power_on.md

 ### Alarm Time (HH : MM : SS) ###

-Specify the time wnen the system iS to wake up.
+Specify the time when the system is to wake up.

 <!-- SIMULATOR DOES NOT SUPPORT -->